dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 The best model obtained by using AutoML was `VotingEmsemble` with `NMRSE=0.1106`.

-In the image bellow you can observe the progress of the training tuns of different experiments.
+In the image bellow you can observe the progress of the training runs of different experiments.

 **ADD IMAGES OF WIDGET**